 Don’t stick with one ad.
 Try multiple versions, using various photos, ad copy and targeting.
-You can also run multiple campaigns with varying images and copy for the same audience so you can figure out which ad works best for each audience.
+You can also run multiple The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. with varying images and copy for the same audience so you can figure out which ad works best for each audience.

 While running ads at the same time is essentially competing with yourself in the bidding game, it can be valuable.
 Run various ads at the same time to the same audience to determine what works best.

 Should you target to a small audience?
 Should you leave it open-ended and just hit everyone?
 Try both!
 An example is fans of the Milwaukee Brewers (yes, I will use them as an example repeatedly, get used to it).
 You could target people from the Milwaukee area who have indicated the Milwaukee Brewers are an interest.
 Or you could just target people in Milwaukee in general, knowing the likelihood is that they are Brewers fans.
 Or you could target Brewers fans anywhere in the world because… well, it doesn’t matter where they live.

 The point is that there are multiple approaches that work.
 Don’t limit yourself to one.

 First of all, focus on cost per impression (CPM measures the cost per 1,000 impressions.
 It's a good metric to evaluate competition level and costs to reach your audience.), and don’t even bother with Facebook reports on CPC (All) and CPC (Link Click).
 The first refers to all clicks and the second on all internal and outbound links. unless this method fails.
 More often than not, you will get a better CPC by using a good ad under the CPM model.
 If you notice you’re spending more than the suggested CPC bid rate, then certainly switch it up.